drowhunter/sunshine_utils/README.md

 options:
-  -h, --help            show this help message and exit -l, --list-displays   List current displays and exit --width WIDTH         Resolution Width
+  -h, --help            show this help message and exit -l, --list-displays   List current displays and exit -s/--size             e.g 1920x1080x120
+  --width WIDTH         Resolution Width
   --height HEIGHT       Resolution Height --refreshrate REFRESHRATE
                         The refresh rate in hertz
   -d DISPLAY, --display DISPLAY
-                        Which display to use e.g. \\.\DISPLAY1 (defaults to current primary) -p PRESET, --preset PRESET
+                        Which display to use e.g. \\.\DISPLAY1 (defaults to current primary) -p/--preset PRESET
                         A preset to use can be one of: 4k, 2k, 1080p, 720p
-  -r, --reset           Reset the resolution that a previous run has changed --wait WAIT           Time in seconds to wait after changing resolution before exiting --debug               Enable debug mode so the program won't exit after running
+  -r/--reset           Reset the resolution that a previous run has changed --wait WAIT           Time in seconds to wait after changing resolution before exiting --debug               Enable debug mode so the program won't exit after running
 ```